 Is Your Cactus Getting Enough Of The Right Kind Of Light?

 We all know cactus enjoys lots of light, but it is possible to give them too much light.

 If your plant is receiving too much sun, it may become bleached, orange or yellowish in appearance.

 It may even develop a scorched and discolored ring near the top.
 This is not a reversible symptom.

-Remember a cactus sitting on a windowsill may be receiving magnified light through the glass.
+Remember a windowsill cactus may be receiving magnified light through the glass.